apisnetworks/apiscp-docs/docs/admin/dns/PowerDNS.md

 upcp -sb software/powerdns
 ```

+### Configuration tool

+[powerdns.apiscp.com](https://powerdns.apiscp.com/) provides turnkey configration for hidden master and exposed master cluster types discussed below.

-### AXFR-based clustering
+### Cluster types

+Before configuring a cluster, PowerDNS server must be installed and a suitable backend selected.
+See "[Nameserver installation](#nameserver-installation)".

-PowerDNS expects a custom database cluster by default ([zone kind](https://doc.powerdns.com/authoritative/modes-of-operation.html): NATIVE).
-Using AXFR-based replication will allow provisioning of zones to slaves by supermaster, but AXFR/NOTIFY lacks support for automated zone removal.
-PowerDNS must be installed first and a suitable backend selected in as under "[Nameserver installation](#nameserver-installation)".
+PowerDNS uses MySQL or PostgreSQL for record storage when [zone kind](https://doc.powerdns.com/authoritative/modes-of-operation.html) is "NATIVE".
+Using AXFR-based replication will allow provisioning of zones to slaves by supermaster but these zones cannot be removed from slaves.
+AXFR does not provide any means to achieve this in its protocol specification.
+Workarounds exist as noted in "[Zone removal](#zone-removal)".

+#### Hidden master

+A hidden master obfuscates which server has control of publishing DNS records.
+This provides a marginal security benefit by hiding the server from public view.

 In the following example, master is an unpublished nameserver.

 ![AXFR cluster layout](./powerdns-axfr-cluster.svg)